 - In a small saute' pan, cook the sausage over medium heat until no longer pink, breaking up into small pieces.
 Remove sausage from pan with slotted spoon and spread over top of cheese in pie plate.

-- In same pan you cooked the sausage, add the mushrooms and cook until just golden (add a little oil or butter if needed).
-Remove mushrooms from pan and spread over other ingredients.
+- In same pan you cooked the sausage, add the mushrooms and onions and cook until just golden (add a little oil or butter if needed).
+Remove mushrooms and onions from pan and spread over other ingredients.

 - Bake for 15-20 minutes or until the cheese is golden brown and bubbly.

 - Serve immediately with crostinis, garlic toast or sliced baugette.